Inmarsat's GlobalXpress being used in Nepal ahead of global launch

 But he said he remained confident GlobalXpress would generate revenue of $500 million five years after it starts global commercial service.

-Inmarsat on Wednesday reported first-quarter revenue of $304.8 million, down from $344.7 million a year earlier as continued cuts in government defense budgets offset higher demand from shipping and aircraft.
+Inmarsat on Wednesday reported first-quarter revenue of $304.8 million, down from $344.7 million a year earlier as continued cuts in government defence budgets offset higher demand from shipping and aircraft.

 “It was a very slightly soft start but it picked up well during the quarter,” Pearce said.
 “We are going at a decent lick into the second.”